Package io.netty.channel

 default boolean shouldReportActiveIoTime()

-if the I/O handler should measure and report its active I/O time.
-This is used as a guard to avoid the overhead of callingSystem.nanoTime()
+Returnstrueif the I/O handler should measure and report its active I/O time.
+This is used as a guard to avoid the overhead of callingSystem.nanoTime()when the feature is not in use.- Returns:

-if active I/O time should be reported,false
+trueif active I/O time should be reported,falseotherwise.

 -